Steampipe AWS One-Liners

 Steampipe uses an abstraction layer to give you access to your cloud providers and SaaS applications the same way you would with a database.

 To use Steampipe, you first need to install some plugins.
 These plugins will allow Steampipe to interact with various cloud services and retrieve the data necessary for your query.
-A full list of available plugins can be found on https://steampipe.io/.
+A full list of available plugins can be found at https://steampipe.io/.

-The steampipe plugin can be installed on AWS using the command line.
+The Steampipe plugin can be installed on AWS using the command line.
 If it is already installed, you can update it by running the command again.
-After installation, the plugin will use default credentials stored in ~/.aws/credentials .
+After installation, the plugin will use default credentials stored in ~/.aws/credentials.

 Want Instances Do I Have Running in AWS?